 This post may contain affiliate links.
 Please read our disclosure policy.

-I’ve always loved cabbage rolls.
-But am way too lazy to make them.
+I’ve always loved traditional cabbage rolls.

 Want to save this recipe?